10 Deodorant Mistakes You Need to Stop Making

 Applying it in the morning

 Contrary to popular belief, you should actually be applying deodorant in the evening, before bed.
 Deodorants and antiperspirants are most effective on skin when sweat ducts are less active and there is minimal moisture.
-“Because deodorant should always be applied to clean, dry skin, it’s best to shower in the evening, pat your skin dry with a towel, and then apply deodorant,” explains Joel Schlessinger, MD, board-certified dermatologist and RealSelf contributor.
+“Because deodorant should always be applied to clean, dry skin, it’s best to shower in the evening, pat your skin dry with a towel, and then apply deodorant,” explains Joel Schlessinger, MD, board-certified dermatologist.
 “If you miss the fresh scent of deodorant, it’s okay to apply again in the morning.
 However, this is more for your own comfort level than anything else.”

 Not applying it every day